parallella/parallella-examples/README.md

 ## Contents

+* aobench/ - A small ambient occlusion renderer for benchmarking real world floating-point performance
+* blobubska/ -  A real-time ray tracing visual music generator
-* mandelbrot/ - Calculating the mandelbrot set and rendering it to the frame buffer in realtime
+* mandelbrot/ - Calculating the mandelbrot set and rendering it to the frame buffer in real-time

 ## Contributing